cobbzilla/shestrel/README.md

 ## Referencing a queue
 For all commands (except kflush_all), the format is

     [host[:port]/]queue
 where:

 * host is optional and will default to localhost
 * port is optional and will default to 22133
 * queue is required

 For kflush_all, the format is

     host[:port]
+where:
-where port is optional and will default to 22133
+* port is optional and will default to 22133
+* host is required

 ## Exit codes
 * Commands exit with status 0 upon success.